ru0ya/ScreenRecorderBackend/README.md

 # ScreenRecorder Backend

-- Django backend for a screen recorder chrome extension
+- Django restAPI for a screen recorder chrome extension